Football at the 2016 Summer Olympics – Men's tournament final: Summary

 Brazil took the lead through a first-half free kick from Neymar, the senior team captain and one of the Brazilian players who had lost the gold medal match in the London 2012 Olympic tournament against Mexico at Wembley.
 Opposing German captain Max Meyer then equalised in the second half for Germany with a half-volley off a cross.
 Neither team was able to score again after 120 minutes, meaning the final went to penalties for the first time since 2000 when Cameroon had beaten Spain in a shootout in Sydney.
 Both teams scored on their first four penalties, with the breakthrough coming when Weverton saved the German fifth penalty from substitute Nils Petersen.
 Neymar then converted Brazil's fifth penalty to seal Olympic gold for Brazil in football for the first time.

 Details

 Post match

 Brazil's victory not only won them their first gold medal in the men's football tournament but was also one of seven gold medals won by Brazil in the 2016 Summer Olympics, which marked Brazil's record number of gold medals in a single Olympics and placed them 13th in the medal table.
+A Folha de S.Paulo video story highlighting fan reactions proclaimed in its title, "Quando a Olimpíada virou Copa (When the Olympics became the World Cup)".

 Brazil's victory also meant that the team had won every major global tournament at least once (World Cup, Confederations Cup and Olympics) and was also the first host nation victory in an Olympic tournament since Spain won gold in Barcelona in 1992.